 For example, inside During these hours, you can set the schedule when you want Focus assist to be enabled.
 Using the drop-down menu, you can select how often you want to use the schedule (for example, daily, weekends, or weekdays), and you select whether to use the schedule when using “Priority only” or “Alarms only” to enable Focus assist.

 At the bottom of the page, you’ll even find an option to allow notifications to appear in action center during your Focus assist.

 Once you’ve completed the steps, Focus assist will turn on automatically depending on the rules you have configured using the above instructions.

-If you don’t see the Focus assist settings, it’s likely because you’re not running Windows 10 version 1803 (Redstone 4) or later, which is expected to release sometime in 2018.
+If you don’t see the Focus assist settings, it’s likely because you’re not running Windows 10 version 1803 (April 2018 Update) or later, which is expected to release sometime in 2018.
 You can use this guide to see the version of Windows you’re currently running.

 Update January 29, 2017: This guide has been updated to reflect the name change of Quiet hours to Focus assist starting with Windows 10 version 1803.